joern-daudert/aam-bootcamp/destinations/ex3.md

 ![Destionations](./images/selection.png)

 Next step is to fill out the "**Destination Value**" that will be visible within your Cookie.
-Just type in the name of the segments without spaces or "umlauts (ä,ö,ü etc.)".
+Just type in "**segment**" & the name of the segments without spaces or "umlauts (ä,ö,ü etc.)".

+Example: **segment=homepage**

 If we want to use them we would need to enable Serialize within the Cookie setup.
 The start date should be today.

 ![Destionations](./images/test2.png)